exiledgamesstudio/PolygonPilgrimageOldBR_Tutorial_serie/README.md

 ---
 # Made with Unity 2019.4.28f1 (LTS in july 2021)
 ---
-- changelog :
+# changelog below (from bottom to top) :

 version : 0.4
 ---
-- inited at the series part 3.
+- particle effects for part 5 added. https://assetstore.unity.com/packages/essentials/asset-packs/unity-particle-pack-5-x-73777
 ---
 - added resources for part 4.
 ---
-- particle effects for part 5 added. https://assetstore.unity.com/packages/essentials/asset-packs/unity-particle-pack-5-x-73777
+- inited at the series part 3.